-side yard of the property at least twenty feet from a neighboring property and restrict the size of the enclosure to a maximum of two hundred square feet with a maximum height Arizona legislation now requires fowl to be kept in an enclosure located in the rear or of eight feet.
+Arizona legislation now requires fowl to be kept in an enclosure located in the rear or side yard of the property at least twenty feet from a neighboring property and restrict the size of the enclosure to a maximum of two hundred square feet with a maximum height of eight feet.

 - Backyard fowl.
-This section applies only to single-family residential lots. - family dwelling.
-The keeping of backyard fowl is subject to the requirements of SRC The keeping of fowl in the rear yard is a permitted accessory use to a main single-Chapter 4, Article II., and the following requirements: - The keeping of fowl shall not be permitted in a required front or side yard. - Fowl shall be kept in an enclosure located in the rear yard of the property.
+This section applies only to single-family residential lots. - The keeping of fowl in the rear yard is a permitted accessory use to a main singlefamily dwelling.
+The keeping of backyard fowl is subject to the requirements of SRC Chapter 4, Article II., and the following requirements: - The keeping of fowl shall not be permitted in a required front or side yard. - Fowl shall be kept in an enclosure located in the rear yard of the property.
 The enclosure shall be set back at least twenty (20) feet from a property line.
 The enclosure shall be limited to a maximum size of two hundred (200) square feet.
 The enclosure shall be limited to a maximum height of eight (8) feet, or the maximum wall or fence height allowed in the zoning district where the property is located, whichever is less.
 These enclosure requirements shall not apply to an enclosure constructed prior to December 31, 2024.